WELCOME TO THE LOIRE VALLEY!

 Modern amenities include complimentary tea or coffee making facilities, mineral water, free WiFi internet connection.
 Copious and delicious home-made continental breakfasts are served in the family dining room or on the sunny terrace in spring or summer.
 Continental breakfasts include tea, coffee or hot chocolate, freshly baked cakes, homemade jam, muesli, yogurt, cheese, juice and fresh fruits… and of course French baguette, and croissants.You will enjoy two dinners celebrating the local Touraine cuisine at the guest house.
 Dinners are accompanied with Loire Valley white and red wines.

-Our program includes visits to historic sites, such as the city of Orleans, the royal abbey of Fontevraud, and the chateaux of Villandry, Langeais, Chenonceau and Chambord.
+Our itinerary includes visits to historic sites, such as the city of Orleans, Fontevraud royal abbey, as well Villandry, Langeais, Chenonceau and Chambord chateaux.

 OUR FAVORITE CHATEAUX…